SharePoint-NodeJS/Awesome-SharePoint-Node.js/README.md

 A collection of libraries and tools in Node.js for SharePoint.

+### Have an interesting idea for a new Node.js module\tool\library\whatever?
+Suggest it under issues.

 ## Uncategorized list (just alphabetic order)

 - [generator-sppp](https://github.com/koltyakov/generator-sppp) - SP Pull-n-Push - Yeoman generator for SharePoint client-side applications